psu13/mutable-hakyll/posts/aieeek.md

 tests that we give college students", etc.

 My feeling about this is that the standardized tests in fact have never been a good measure of competence or ability.
-They've mostly been a lazy and easy to grade measure.
+They've been a lazy and easy to grade measure.

 Now, unquestionably the fact that the models can read and understand the questions and also generate answers that make sense is a pretty large leap forward.
 But let's not kid